« Return to AACT homepage

 • Introduce the scientific vocabulary word hypothesis to the students.

-4. When all groups are ready, draw their attention to the timer (project the timer on a screen in the classroom if possible).
+• When all groups are ready, draw their attention to the timer (project the timer on a screen in the classroom if possible).
 Explain to students that everyone must start at the exact same time.
-You can make this a competition among groups within the class if you like!
+Students may enjoy making this a competition among groups within the class!

 • When each group has completely melted their ice cube, they will note how long it took to melt on their activity sheet.